-Standard Plans and Tailored Plans have overall responsibility for ensuring that all beneficiaries have an ongoing source of care according to their needs, and for communicating this responsibility along with a point of contact at the plan, as required by 42 CFR 438.208(b).
-Standard Plans and Tailored Plans are further responsible for coordinating services between settings of care, including appropriate discharge planning for short-term and long-term hospital and institutional stays.
-In the event a beneficiary changes enrollment across Standard Plans and Tailored Plans or NC Medicaid Direct (for example, once a beneficiary exceeds 90 days in a nursing home), Standard Plans and Tailored Plans are required to coordinate with other source(s) of coverage to ensure continuity and non-duplication of services.
+Standard Plans, Tailored Plans and the PIHP have overall responsibility for ensuring that all members have an ongoing source of care according to their needs and for communicating this responsibility along with a point of contact at the plan, as required by 42 CFR 438.208(b).
+Plans are further responsible for coordinating services between settings of care, including appropriate discharge planning for short-term and long-term hospital and institutional stays.
+In the event a member changes enrollment across managed care plans or NC Medicaid Direct (for example, once a member exceeds 90 days in a nursing home), plans are required to coordinate with another source (or other sources) of coverage to ensure continuity and non-duplication of services.

-Standard Plans and Tailored Plans are responsible for assessing risk in their enrolled populations, including risk based on SDOH and other risk factors.
-As required by 42 CFR 438.208(b)(3), Standard Plans and Tailored Plans are required to make best efforts to conduct a universal screening process for newly enrolled beneficiaries within 90 days of enrollment.
-The Department requires Standard Plans and Tailored Plans to include within their initial screening tools standardized questions relating to highest-priority SDOH (housing, food, transportation and interpersonal violence).
-Standard Plans and Tailored Plans are required to implement a care management strategy that takes the results of these screenings into account as well as markers of high cost based on past claims (including pharmacy).
-In recognition that care management for those with complex health and/or social needs is most effective when delivered in the community, plans are required to meet State requirements to ensure that care management for high-needs beneficiaries is delivered in predominantly community settings at a local level.
+Standard Plans, Tailored Plans and the PIHP are responsible for assessing risk in their enrolled populations, including risk based on SDOH and other risk factors.
+As required by 42 CFR 438.208(b)(3), plans are required to make best efforts to conduct a universal screening process for newly enrolled members within 90 days of enrollment.
+The Department requires plans to include within their initial screening tools standardized questions relating to highest-priority SDOH (housing, food, transportation and interpersonal violence).

+Standard Plans, Tailored Plans and the PIHP are required to implement a care management strategy that takes the results of these screenings into account as well as markers of high cost based on past claims (including pharmacy).
+In recognition that care management for those with complex health and/or social needs is most effective when delivered in the community, plans are required to meet state requirements to ensure that care management for high-needs members is delivered in predominantly community settings at a local level.
 As required by 42 CFR 438.208(b)(iv), plans are required to coordinate their services with those received from community and social support providers.

-Primary care practices, including those that operate as care management entities (AMHs, AMH+s, CMAs), play a critical role in care management and care coordination for Standard Plan and Tailored Plan enrollees.
-Standard Plans and Tailored Plans are required to deliver care management locally to the maximum extent possible (including by AMHs, AMH+s, CMAs, and other local care managers, such as LHDs), while also accounting for the diversity of North Carolina's delivery system.
+Primary care practices and entities that provide care management (AMHs, AMH+s, CMAs) play a critical role in care management and care coordination for Standard Plan and Tailored Plan/PIHP enrollees.
+Standard Plans and Tailored Plans/the PIHP are required to deliver care management locally to the maximum extent possible (including by AMHs, AMH+s, CMAs and other local care managers, such as LHDs) while accounting for the diversity of North Carolina's delivery system.

-Additional Services for Beneficiaries with Special Health Care Needs or Who Need LTSS compliance with the parameters set forth in 42 CFR 438.208(c), to conduct a comprehensive assessment to identify any ongoing special conditions that require a course of treatment or regular care monitoring.
+Additional Services for Members with Special Health Care Needs or Who Need LTSS

+For members who have special health care needs and members who need LTSS (categories that cover a subset of members in Standard Plans and all members enrolled in Tailored Plans), Standard Plans, Tailored Plans and the PIHP are required, in compliance with the parameters set forth in 42 CFR 438.208(c), to conduct a comprehensive assessment to identify any ongoing special conditions that require a course of treatment or regular care monitoring.